willddy/willddy.github.com/readings.md

 * Level Mid.
 * Level Adv.

-In reading.
 This is a few books having details about Maven 3, which is am excellent Java project management tools.
 This book not only cover the basic knowledge of maven, but also introduce related tools, like Hudson.
+In addition, there are more good maven readings such as, [Maven Complete Reference](http://books.sonatype.com/mvnref-book/reference/index.html), and [Maven Tutorial](http://www.tutorialspoint.com/maven/)
 ___